tarunyaa/penngineering-projects/README.md

 2. Using span <span style="color:green">Computer Vision</span> (OpenCV package) to identity nanorobots.
 3. Fixing alignment issues between the DSLR and SLM frame using <span style="color:green">matrix transformations</span>, to shine light precisely on the nanorobots.

-> Skills: Python, OpenCV, Optics, Spatial Light Modulator
+> Skills: Python, OpenCV, Optics, Spatial Light Modulator | Github | [APS Meeting Abstract](https://meetings.aps.org/Meeting/MAR23/Session/Y10.5)
-> Github

 ### Pong 🏓
 *Pong is one of the first ever computer games 🎮 created.
 It's quite simple - two paddles and a ball and the goal is to defeat the opponent by making them lose the ball.
 This was made as part of a ESE 3500 lab.*